mtth/layer2/README.md

 `dot11` depends on [libpcap](http://www.tcpdump.org/) (available by default on OS X).
 Note that you might also need to run live captures as root.

-It also features an extractor from Radiotap to 802.11 frames.

-Hopefully more transformations will be added soon.

 ## Documentation